Western Headstall vs. Bridle: Types, Sizing, Best, & How to Choose

 Types of Bit Ends

 How the bit connects to the headstall or bridle can change depending on the material it's made out of.
 The different types also serve different purposes, so what works best for one rider might not be the right choice for another.
 Additionally, some bit ends are more appropriate for certain types of bits compared to others.
 Want to learn more about the types of bits?
-Keep reading for an explanation of bit mouthpieces and check out all of our bit articles for a deeper dive!
+Keep reading for an explanation of bit mouthpieces and check out all of our horse bit articles for a deeper dive!

 Buckle